Clarence Chesterfield Howerton: Post entertainment industry and death

 Howerton retired from the entertainment industry in 1949 at the age of 35.
 By 1970 he had moved back to Oregon and was living with a niece in the small town of Dayton.
-His diminutive size meant that he didn't pay welfare to the state, as it was "never collected from 'children' less than thirty inches tall".
+His diminutive size meant that he did not pay welfare to the state, as it was "never collected from 'children' less than thirty inches tall".
 His size, however, meant that he was forced to have tailor-made clothing, which he "demand[ed be] good standard".

 On November 18, 1975, at the age of 62, Howerton died of pneumonia in a hospital in McMinnville, Oregon.
 He was buried in Mountainview Cemetery in nearby Oregon City.
 Aside from one brother, he outlived all of his immediate family.